Russell Barkley: Career

 In 1977, Barkley began his professional career at the Medical College of Wisconsin and Milwaukee Children's Hospital, where in 1978, he founded the Neuropsychology Service and served as its chief until 1985.
 He then moved to the University of Massachusetts Medical School, where he served as Director of Psychology from 1985 to 2000.
 Barkley was professor of psychiatry and neurology at the University of Massachusetts Medical Center.
-In 2005, he joined the State University of New York Upstate Medical University in Syracuse, New York, where he was a consultant and research professor of psychiatry.
+In 2005, he joined the State University of New York Upstate Medical University (SUNY) in Syracuse, New York, where he was a consultant and research professor of psychiatry.
 He taught at the Medical University of South Carolina from 2003 to 2016 and then moved to Virginia Commonwealth University Medical Center in Richmond, Virginia, where he taught in the Department of Psychiatry until 2020.

-Besides his books, he has published six clinical rating scales related to ADHD, executive functioning, and impairment.
-One of Barkley's rating scales for adult ADHD evaluates sluggish cognitive tempo.
-Sluggish Cognitive Tempo has its critics.
-Allen Frances called sluggish cognitive tempo a "Dumb and dangerous diagnostic idea" in April 2014.
-Frances said "We're seeing a fad in evolution: Just as ADHD has been the diagnosis du jour for 15 years or so, this is the beginning of another.
-This is a public health experiment on millions of kids...I have no doubt there are kids who meet the criteria for this thing, but nothing is more irrelevant.
-The enthusiasts here are thinking of missed patients.
-What about the mislabeled kids who are called patients when there’s nothing wrong with them?
-They are not considering what is happening in the real world."

-Barkley believes between 5-7% of children have ADHD.
+Until 2022, he served as president of the Section on Clinical Child Psychology (Division 12) of the American Psychological Association (APA) and of the International Society for Research in Child and Adolescent Psychopathology.
+He is a fellow of the APA.

+Barkley led the first International Consensus Statement on ADHD.
+He is known for his research contributions including multiple papers from his longitudinal study in Milwaukee, Wisconsin; the persistence of ADHD into adulthood; his development of a theory of ADHD as a disorder of executive functioning and self-regulation; establishing the nature of emotional dysregulation in ADHD; early research on family interaction patterns in ADHD children; his more recent studies on the nature of ADHD in adults; initially researching the effects of stimulant medication; early intervention for children at risk for ADHD; training parents to manage ADHD and defiant behavior; the pervasiveness of impairments and long-term risks associated with ADHD; and the nature of cognitive disengagement syndrome.

+He has given more than 800 invited lectures in more than 30 countries during his career, as part of his effort to disseminate science.
+Barkley founded and edited The ADHD Report, a peer-reviewed journal for clinicians and parents, until its 30th and final volume in 2022.
+He has performed his forever last invited public lecture at the Centro Archimede Medical Centre, where he discussed ADHD, CDS and related topics, in Italy, September 30, 2023.

+Besides his books, he has published six clinical rating scales related to ADHD, executive functioning, and impairment and clinical manuals for diagnosis and treatment.
+One of Barkley's rating scales for adult ADHD evaluates CDS, a distinct syndrome from ADHD.